© 2026

 • Each weekday morning, WAMC’s President and CEO and Political Observer, Alan Chartock, and Roundtable Host Joe Donahue are joined by various experts, journalists, educators, and commentators to discuss current events.
 On Roundtable Panel: The Week in Review, we feature your favorite panelists discussing news items from the previous week.

-• Democrats in New York’s new 19th district have a key primary this month.
-In today’s Congressional Corner, Democratic candidate Jamie Cheney speaks with WAMC’s Alan Chartock.
+• Democrats in New York’s new 19th district have a key primary in August.
+In today’s Congressional Corner, Democratic candidate Josh Riley speaks with WAMC’s Alan Chartock.
+This interview was recorded July 19.